ponzu-cms/docs/src/Form-Fields/HTML-Inputs.md

 ## Data References
 It is common to want to keep a reference from one Content type to another.
 To do this in Ponzu, use the [`bosssauce/reference`](https://github.com/bosssauce/reference) package.
-It comes pre-installed in Ponuz as an ["Addon"](/Ponzu-Addons/Using-Addons).
+It comes pre-installed in Ponzu as an ["Addon"](/Ponzu-Addons/Using-Addons).

 ### reference.Select